s-neub/azure_moc_connector/readme.md

-# 🌉 ModelOp Bridge: Azure Copilot Governance Connector
+# 🌉 ModelOp Bridge: Azure Copilot Connector

 ### *Turn on the lights in your "Shadow AI" basement.*